-The only real way to save for early retirement is to live well below your means, and we did that in a big way.
-We earned above average salaries, and despite living in a high cost-of-living area, we saved an extremely high percentage of our after-tax income, namely by not inflating our lifestyle as our incomes increased and by banking windfalls (year-end bonuses, tax refunds, etc.).
-You don’t need to save as much or as quickly as we do to retire early, but it sure helps you make faster progress.
+The only real way to save for early retirement is to live well below your means, and we did that in a big way, accelerated hugely by some luck and high earnings.
+We earned above average salaries for most of our careers with the final few years in the top three percent of household incomes, and despite living in a high cost-of-living area, we saved a high percentage of our after-tax income, namely by not inflating our lifestyle as our incomes increased and by banking windfalls (year-end bonuses, tax refunds, etc.).
+You don’t need to earn as much or save as quickly as we did to retire early, but it sure speeds up your progress.

 Dealing with Debt

-We got rid of our consumer, car and student debt long ago, so weren’t dealing with that in our aggressive saving years.
+We got rid of our consumer, car and student debt long ago (and were crazy fortunate not to have had much student debt to begin with), so weren’t dealing with that in our aggressive saving years.
 We’re big believers that anyone pursuing early retirement should make sure this debt is long gone before pulling the plug on your career.

-We bought our home in 2011, near the bottom of the market, and bought waaaay less house than we could supposedly “afford” because we knew our goal was to pay it off quickly.
+We got lucky and were able to buy our home in 2011, near the bottom of the market following the 2008 crash, and bought waaaay less house than we could supposedly “afford” because we knew our goal was to pay it off quickly.
 We paid off the house in early 2017, only a little over five years after we took out the mortgage.
 We still have a mortgage on our single rental property, but we’re not in a hurry to pay that off because our tenant in essence pays that mortgage payment.